function-store/TD_ParHoverMIDI_VSN1/docs/user-guide.md

 - **ParGroups**: Control entire parameter groups (RGB, XYZ) simultaneously
 - **Undo/Redo**: Full undo support for all operations
 - **Auto-Recovery**: Automatic fixing when operators are moved/renamed
+- **Network Zoom**: Smooth zoom and pan navigation when no parameter is active

 ## Table of Contents